akpoff/dc22_badge_human_openspin/README.md

 * Brad's Spin Tools loader (bstl) - http://www.fnarfbargle.com/bst.html
 * Minicom (or equivalent) for connecting

+## Getting OpenSpin
+The easiest way is to download SimpleIde - http://learn.parallax.com/node/640.

 ## Using
 Type `make` or `make help` to read build instructions.

 Edit the Makefile if you're spin compiler isn't in /opt/parallax/bin.

-You'll also want to put bstl in /opt/parallax/bin.
+You'll also want to put bstl in /opt/parallax/bin (or, edit the Makefile).

+Lastly, on OS X you'll want to get bstl-0.07-pre1 to download